Sanma Akashiya

 Akashiya married actress Shinobu Otake in September 1988.
 They met on the set of the drama series Danjo Shichinin Natsumonogatari.
 At the time, Otake had one son from her previous marriage with her husband who had died.
-The marriage lasted 4 years as they divorced in September 1992, they remained friends after and the two are sometimes seen on variety television programs together.
-They had one daughter, Imalu Otake, born in 1989.
+The marriage lasted 4 years as they divorced in September 1992.
+The two remained friends after and are sometimes seen on variety television programs together.
+They have one daughter, Imalu Otake, born in 1989.
 Imalu went on to become a tarento in 2009 under the name IMALU.